ministryofjustice/hmpps-ap-notes/presentation/README.md

 ![Markdown Logo](agg1-christmas-2025.png "Aggregator phase 1")

+**Diagram Description:**
+This diagram illustrates the Aggregator component architecture in Phase 1.
+The flow shows:
+- **SAS Service** (Kotlin) invokes the Aggregator to "Get Request Data"
+- **Aggregator** makes concurrent HTTP calls to **MOJ Services** via MOJ APIs
+- **Aggregator** performs read/write operations with **Redis Cache** for caching

+**Supported Features:**
+- Calls are made concurrently and non-blocking (super fast)
+- Calls can be cached and reused, with different rules applied per call

+**Features Not Supported:**
+- Error handling does not support partial results
+- Retry and timeout policies are not supported per API call

 **Status:** In place and pulling real data (not yet filtered by logged-in user).

 **Purpose:** Enables multiple asynchronous API calls simultaneously.
 Supports concurrency but lacks validation, error handling, and resilience.
 Works only in happy-path scenarios.